HIVE-MIND COLLECTIVISM, A Philosophical-Ideological Theoretical System

 Lal Salam, Ubuntu, Félagskapr, One Voice, Ke Dóó Hózhóó, Ohana-Hive Mana'o, Dekhbhaal, Yili Xing.

-This document represents a synthesis and unification of the Hive-Mind Collectivism framework as developed through years of blog writing, theory study, and political education.
+This document represents a synthesis and unification of the Hive-Mind Collectivism framework as developed through years of blog writing, theory study, political education, and lived experience.
 The ideas here did not arrive fully formed.
 They emerged in stages, from a mainstream left humanist orientation through the study of Marxist theory, engagement with Indigenous philosophy, and the application of psychological science to population-level political analysis.
 Each revision was not a departure from previous thought but an addition to it.

 This is not a finished product.
 It is a living framework, as communism itself is a living science.
 Questions remain open.
 Contradictions are named where they exist.
 The goal is not to paper over difficulty but to present, as coherently as possible, what Hive-Mind Collectivism is, why it exists, where it sits within the Marxist-Leninist tradition, and what it demands in practice.